spantaleev/matrix-docker-ansible-deploy/docs/README.md

     - [Installing](installing.md)

 ## Other documentations <!-- NOTE: this header's title and the section below need optimization -->

+- [FAQ](faq.md) - lots of questions and answers.
+Follow installation guides to avoid reading too much and to just start a guided installation.

 - [Playbook tags](playbook-tags.md)